Creating a Lifetime of Smiles for Children with Cleft & Craniofacial Conditions

 - Treacher Collins – A rare condition that affects the development of bones, skin and muscles of the face.

-“Having a child with cleft lip or palate requires treatment and evaluation by multiple subspecialists, and being treated by a cleft and craniofacial team allows for coordinated services across many subspecialties,” Lau says.
+“Having a child with cleft lip or palate requires treatment and evaluation by multiple subspecialists, and being treated by a cleft and craniofacial team allows for coordinated services across many subspecialties,” Johnston says.

 One such family to receive assistance from KCCC is the Maga ohana, who sought professional medical guidance and genetic counseling from the clinic upon learning at a 20-week ultrasound appointment that daughter Anya had a slight chromosome disorder.